Burping can help relieve bloating. Ways of making oneself burp can include drinking fizzy drinks, moving around, chewing gum, and swallowing air.

 When triggered, burping can bring about relaxation and make a person feel better quickly.

 Sipping the beverage is not enough.
-It is important to drink a large amount quickly to force swallowing of more air and increase the chance of a burp.
+It is important a person drinks a large amount quickly in order to swallow more air and increase the chance of a burp.

 Movement can put pressure on the air in the stomach and force it upward, potentially causing a person to burp.
 If a person is sitting, they should stand.
 If they are standing, they should sit.
 Lying down and quickly standing up is another option.